katrinafyi/comp4500-notes/Lecture 3.md

 ## Topological sort

 To implement topological sort, we can DFS and add vertices to the end of the list when it has no further unvisited neighbours.
+That is, return them in decreasing order of their finishing time.